RetypeOS/axes/GETTING_STARTED.md

 [scripts]
 check_copyright = "echo \"© $(date +%Y) <vars::company_name>.
 All rights reserved.\""

-# A script that calls the scripts of its children.
+# A script that calls the build scripts of its children in parallel.
 build_all = [
-    "# 🚀 Building the entire website...",
+    "# 🚀 Building the entire website in parallel...", "@> axes blog/build",
-    # The `>` prefix indicates that the command must be executed in PARALLEL.
-    # We use the explicit `run` command for clarity and robustness.
-    "@> axes blog/build",
     "@> axes store/build" # Assuming `store` also has a `build` script.
 ]

-# A quality script that runs in sequence.
+# A quality script that runs checks in sequence.
-quality_check = [
+quality = [
-    "# linting...",
+    "#  Linter checks...",
-    "@ axes blog/lint",  # Assuming `lint` scripts in the children.
+    "axes blog/lint",
-    "@ axes store/lint",
+    "axes store/lint",
-    "# ✅ Code quality verified!"
+    "# Running unit tests...",
+    "axes blog/test",
+    "axes store/test"
 ]
 ```